matthew-gaddes/LiCSAR-web-tools/README.md

 ![Screenshot from 2021-03-29 16-11-55](https://user-images.githubusercontent.com/10498635/112858322-a9f1c900-90a9-11eb-8a6b-52a27bf9fe25.png)

-There is also a conda .yml file included for buliding a suitable environment:
+There is also a conda .yml file included for building a suitable environment:

 <pre><code>
-conda env create --file LiCSAR_web_tools.py
+conda env create --file LiCSAR_web_tools.yml
 </code></pre>

 This has only been tested on Linux (Ubuntu 18.04), so please get in touch if you encounter any bugs.
 Several of the functions and ideas used in this software were  were taken from LiCSBAS: <https://github.com/yumorishita/LiCSBAS>